- Most popular tour!

 Castles, lochs, and beautiful beaches…

 On this day, we’ll say goodbye to the Isle of Skye and head straight to one of Scotland’s most photographed castles, Eilean Donan* which you’ll have ample time to explore.
 From here we’ll then stop at the pretty Lochside village of Drumnadrochit for lunch, before having the option to cruise* on Loch Ness, look out for Nessie and visit Urquhart Castle* ruins.
-Leaving Nessie behind, we’ll then head to the south end of Loch Ness for our overnight stop in Fort Augustus.
+Leaving Nessie behind, we’ll then travel along the shores of Loch Ness to Inverness, which will be our overnight stop for the day.

 North to Lewis and Harris…

-Day five takes you further north, first to Inverness, the capital of the Highlands, and then to Dunrobin Castle*, the most northerly of Scotland’s great houses and home of the Earls and Dukes of Sutherland.
+Say goodbye to the capital of the Highlands, and journey to Dunrobin Castle*, the most northerly of Scotland’s great houses and home of the Earls and Dukes of Sutherland.
 Here you can also enjoy a falconry display and a walk in its beautiful gardens.
 Then you will discover Knockan Crag National Nature Reserve and learn about one of the oldest landscapes in Europe.
 Your journey through the Sutherland area will then take you on to the beautiful seaside town of Ullapool, where you catch the ferry to the Isle of Lewis and Harris.